 Patients who take part in clinical trials also help improve the way cancer will be treated in the future.
 Even when clinical trials do not lead to effective new treatments, they often answer important questions and help move research forward.

 Some clinical trials only include patients who have not yet received treatment.
 Other trials test treatments for patients whose cancer has not gotten better.
 There are also clinical trials that test new ways to stop cancer from recurring (coming back) or reduce the side effects of cancer treatment.

 Clinical trials are taking place in many parts of the country.
 See the Treatment Options section that follows for links to current treatment clinical trials.
 These have been retrieved from NCI's listing of clinical trials.

 Some of the tests that were done to diagnose the cancer or to find out the stage of the cancer may be repeated.
 (See the General Information section for a list of tests.)
 Some tests will be repeated in order to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.
 This is sometimes called re-staging.

-Some of the tests will continue to be done from time to time after treatment has ended.
+Some of the imaging tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the brain tumor has recurred (come back).
-If the tumor recurs in the brain, a biopsy may also be done to find out if it is made up of dead tumor cells or if new cancer cells are growing.
+If the imaging tests show abnormal tissue in the brain, a biopsy may also be done to find out if the tissue is made up of dead tumor cells or if new cancer cells are growing.
 These tests are sometimes called follow-up tests or check-ups.